Decentr-net/decentr/scripts/test/README.md

 - docker-compose.yml - main compose file
 ### Run
 Just use `docker-compose up` to start test environment
-There are 3 nodes and 1 rest-server
+There are 3 nodes, 1 rest-server, cerberus and minio s3 server